tksohishi/NTERC721/README.md

 # Non-transferrable ERC-721

-An implementation of the ERC-721 tokens that are not transferrable by their token owners
+An implementation of the ERC-721 tokens (NFTs) that cannot be transferred by their token owners

 # Setup